AngelJGR/node-save-links/README.md

 # node-save-links
 A node app that you can use to save you favorites links

-Pequeña aplicación hecha en NodeJS con BD MySQL para administrar información de enlaces (Operaciones básicas CRUD).
+Pequeña aplicación hecha en NodeJS con BD MySQL para administrar información de enlaces favoritos (Operaciones básicas CRUD).